Nonstop learning. Limitless growth.

 VA LMS is a web-based portal through which VA employees can manage their continuing education and maintain a single, official training record.
 The site offers direct, convenient access to thousands of VA’s learning activities, including instructor-led, satellite and web-based training, books and other instructional products.
 Online courses and VA-required training can be accessed directly from VA LMS, and completed courses are automatically recorded in each employee’s official training record.

 VALOR allows nursing, pharmacy and medical technology students (who have completed their junior year in an accredited clinical program) to gain experience at a local VA facility.
-Contact the nursing education department at your local VA medical center for more information.
+Contact the nursing education department at your local VA medical center for more information or learn more by downloading our VALOR Fact Sheet.

 With VALO, employees can take advantage of professional development opportunities and work-related courses offered by the Federal Government and private organizations.
 The VALO web-based catalog offers more than 1,500 e‑learning courses in a wide variety of topics.
 Log on and learn at work or at home 24 hours a day.